Cheese and Chocolate Pairings

 Spicy Aztec Organic Dark Chocolate Squares

-55% cocoa content with cayenne, pumpkin seeds, and cinnamon.
+57% cocoa content dark chocolate with cayenne, pumpkin seeds, and cinnamon.
 Nicely complements a ripened goat cheese.

 Organic Milk Chocolate Sea Salt & Almond Squares

 A rich milk chocolate (43% cocoa) with salty-sweet inclusions.
 Enjoy alongside a hard sheep's milk cheese.

 Fresh roasted almonds covered with rich dark chocolate (54% cocoa) marry well with hard aged cheeses.